 All Public Communications On Behalf of CVA Must be Explicitly Authorized

-Public Communications about CVA, the AMP HP are required to be approved in advance by an authorized representative of CVA, and no one without such prior authorization may represent otherwise, explicitly or impliedly.
-Prior authorization may be requested by contacting: email@example.com.
+Public Communications on behalf of CVA, or the Honors Programs, are required to be approved in advance by an authorized representative of CVA, and no one without such prior authorization may represent otherwise, explicitly or impliedly.
+Prior authorization may be requested by contacting us here.